quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-Note that the congestion window and the RTT estimate change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
-As both the congestion window and RTT estimates may change continuously, of course not every change should trigger an update.
+Note that the congestion window and the RTT estimate change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance, though not every change should trigger an update.
 Usually, it is not necessary to send an ACK_FREQUENCY frame more than once per RTT and likely it needs to be sent even less frequently.
 Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the